lucacarniato/capstone-project/README.md

 Preventing road collisions is a major concern for public authorities.
 Therefore, it is important for the SPD to accurately predict whatever a serious accident will occur given all available data.
 It is also important to identify the factors causing serious accidents, as these could be eliminated or mitigated before a collision occurs.

 ### Problem
-This project aims to predict the severity of a collision given other factors, such as the wheatear condition, the road condition, the number of vehicles, and the number of persons on the road.
+This project aims to predict the severity of a collision given other factors, such as the wheatear condition, the road condition, the number of vehicles involved, and the number of persons on the road.

 ### Interest
-Predicting the severity of a collision can serve a warning system.
+A model predicting the severity of collisions can be used for a warning system.
 The SPD could issue a warning on the highway signs when a serious accident is predicted (severity 1, personal injury), to inform the drivers to pay more attention while driving.

 ## Data